USCqserver/HOQSTTutorials.jl/markdown/introduction/06-spin_fluctuators.md

 where $n_i(s)$ is the telegraph process that switches randomly between $\pm b_i$ with a rate $\gamma_i$.
 The summation $\sum_i n_i(s)$ generates the "1/f" noise approximately.

-We choose the initial state to be
+We choose the initial state to be:

 $$\lvert \phi(0) \rangle = \lvert + \rangle \ .$$